kiranbakale/AMI-Readme/docs/environment_advanced.md

 1. Create a standard Ansible Tasks yaml file with the tasks you wish to run.
     - The file must be in a format that can be run in Ansible's [`include_tasks`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/include_tasks_module.html) module.
+    - You can add the tag `custom_tasks` to your tasks if you wish to run the tasks in isolation.
 1. By default the Toolkit looks for each hook's Custom Tasks file(s) in the [environment inventory's](environment_configure.md#2-setup-the-environments-inventory-and-config) `files/gitlab_tasks` folder path.
 E.G. `ansible/environments/<env_name>/files/gitlab_tasks/<custom_tasks_file>.yml`.
 This is controlled by the following settings for each:
     - `common_custom_tasks_file` - Full path for the Common tasks file.
 Defaults to `<inventory_dir>/files/gitlab_tasks/common.yml`.
     - `<component>_custom_tasks_file` - Full path for Omnibus custom tasks files.
 Where `<component>` should be replaced with the one intended (options below).
 Defaults to `<inventory_dir>/files/gitlab_tasks/<component>.yml`.